LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

 test your application now to make sure it runs as expected.
 You should be able to create Employer and Skill objects and view them.

 #.
-Start up your application – don’t forget to have our SQL server running – and go to the *Add Jobs*
+Start up your application – don’t forget to have your SQL server running – and go to the *Add Jobs*
    view from the application's navigation menu.

 #.
 You won't be able to add a job yet, but you'll see a link to *Add Employers* and *Add Skills* in the form.
 Click them and proceed